-The ESG Industrial Complex: How Asset Managers Monetized Virtue and Delivered Underperformance
+The ESG Industrial Complex: $35T in Monetized Virtue

 The ESG industrial complex is a $35 trillion fee-extraction machine dressed as a moral project.
 Asset managers collected premium fees for ESG-labeled products while those products, measured by their own criteria, mostly underperformed comparable non-ESG alternatives during the same period.
 The rating agencies that define "ESG-compliant" disagree with each other about half the time on which companies qualify.
 This is not a peripheral critique.
 It goes to the architecture of the thing.